kfechter/LegionY530Ubuntu/Sections/Considerations.md

 ### Back up your data using Windows Backup or similar before continuing

 ### Intel RST (iRST)
 If your machine came configured with iRST (Generally only optane models), 20.04 may show you a warning telling you to turn it off.
-If this happens, in the BIOS, change the SATA mode to AHCI instead of Intel RST Premium [Issue #99](https://github.com/kfechter/LegionY530Ubuntu/issues/99)
+If this happens, in the BIOS, change the SATA mode to AHCI instead of Intel RST Premium.
+See [Issue #99](https://github.com/kfechter/LegionY530Ubuntu/issues/99)

 # Features that will not work